themaven-net/eslint-config-maven/README.md

   * Minimize the transition friction for developers.
   * Leverage the ESLint power to reduce the number of bugs.
   * Progressively improve our code style.
+  * Provide a common set of options for code formatting applied by Prettier.

 Steps: